datocms/vue-datocms/src/components/ContentLink/README.md

 });
 ```

-The `contentLink` option encodes invisible metadata into text fields, while `baseEditingUrl` tells DatoCMS where your preview is hosted.
+The `contentLink: 'v1'` option enables stega encoding, which embeds invisible metadata into text fields.
+The `baseEditingUrl` tells DatoCMS where your project is located so edit URLs can be generated correctly.
+Both options are required.

 ### Step 2: Add the ContentLink component